Consensys/quorum-examples/README.md

     vagrant up
     vagrant ssh
     ```
-4. If running with Tessera and connecting to the Vagrant instance via ssh for the first time, install and build Tessera by running the following:
-    ```
-    cd quorum-examples/7nodes
-    ./tessera-install.sh
-    ```

 4. To shutdown the Vagrant instance, run `vagrant suspend`.
 To delete it, run
    `vagrant destroy`.
 To start from scratch, run `vagrant up` after destroying the
    instance.